 Settling a divorce involves many decisions, including "Who gets the house".
-There are generally two alternatives regarding the shared residence - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties would be wise to get an appraisal of the residence.
+There are generally two options when discussing real estate - it can be put on the market and the proceeds split, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to commission an appraisal of the joint real estate.

-Contact us if your needs include an appraisal dealing with a divorce or other separation of assets.
+Contact us if your needs include an appraisal dealing with a divorce or other division of assets.

-Attorneys in NC as well as accountants rely on our appraisals when figuring out real property values for estates, divorces, or other disputes where it is relevant.
-We have an abundance of expertise working with everyone involved and We understand their needs and are used to dealing with all parties involved.
-We create appraisal reports that fulfill the requirements of the courts and various agencies.
+Attorneys in NC and accountants rely on our analysis when calculating what the real property is worth for estates, divorces, or other disputes where it is relevant.
+We have a lot of expertise working with everyone involved and are ready to assist with your needs.
+We submit appraisal reports for courts or various agencies that meet or exceed their requirements.

-As an attorney dealing with a divorce, your case's evidence typically requires an appraisal to ascertain fair market value for the residential real estate involved.
-Often the divorce date can be different from the date you requested the appraisal.
-We're comfortable with the processes and all that it takes to do a retroactive appraisal that has an effective date and Fair Market Value conclusion matching the date of divorce.
-We work on many divorce appraisals and we understand that they need to be handled delicately.
+For attorneys dealing with a divorce, your case's research often needs an appraisal to determine fair market value for the residential real estate involved.
+Often the divorce date may not be the same as the date you purchased the appraisal.
+We are familiar with the techniques and requirements necessary to develop a retroactive appraisal that has an effective date and Fair Market Value estimate corresponding to the date of divorce.
+We work on a reasonable number of divorce appraisals and we understand that they require prudence with total professionalism.
 The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which binds us with confidentiality, ensuring the utmost discretion.